cliffclick/aa/README.md

 back away from; a primary goal is to be *readable* - sometimes keywords feel like clutter and sometimes they are an code-anchor for your scanning eye.

-I specifically intend to look at real-time constraints and the notion of Time in a language.
+I specifically intend to look at real-time constraints, and the notion of Time in a language.

-Part of modern coding is the use Garbage Collection and the structured use of malloc/free - so I intend to add Rust-style memory management.
+Part of modern coding is the use of Garbage Collection, and the structured use of malloc/free - so I intend to add Rust-style memory management.

 Part of modern coding is the use of multiple cores, so I intend to explore a